Farming

 Use Research-Based Soil Test Recommendations

-Use a Soil Sampling Strategy that Accounts for Field Variability
+Use a Soil Sampling Strategy That Accounts for Field Variability

 Soil acidity and nutrient content can vary widely throughout a field.
 Traditional soil sampling techniques rely on random sampling throughout a field followed by a uniform application of fertilizer according to average recommendations for that field.
-Precision technologies increase our ability to (1) apply fertilizer and lime where we need it the most and (2) avoid applying fertilizer and lime where soil test levels are sufficient.
+Precision technologies increase the ability to (1) apply fertilizer and lime where we need it the most and (2) avoid applying fertilizer and lime where soil test levels are sufficient.

-Zone Sampling: This sampling technique allows producers to divide the field into management zones based on knowledge of a specific field.
+Zone sampling is a technique that allows producers to divide a field into management zones based on knowledge of a specific field.
 One method for creating zones is to divide a field according to soil type.
-Soil type information for a specific field can be obtained from the USDA Natural Resources Conservation Service (NRCS) Web Soil Survey.
+Soil type information for a specific field can be obtained from the US Department of Agriculture Natural Resources Conservation Service’s Web Soil Survey.
+Another method is to divide a field into according to yield potential based on information from yield maps or farmer knowledge of the field.

-Be Realistic about Your Yield Goals
+Be Realistic About Yield Goals

-For some nutrients, fertilizer recommendations vary by yield goal.
-For example, nitrogen recommendations for corn will vary according to the anticipated yield.
-When determining a yield goal, it is important to ask the question, At what fertilizer rate can I maximize profitability? instead of focusing on, At what fertilizer rate can I maximize yield?
-The figure below shows corn yield according to the nitrogen rate for three Alabama soil types.
-For the Decatur silt loam production system, profitability was maximized at 360 pounds N per acre.
-For the Dothan sandy loam production system, profitability was maximized at 180 pounds N per acre.
+Figure 1 shows corn yield according to the nitrogen rate for three Alabama soil types.
+The nitrogen source was 34-0-0, and a split application was used: one-third at planting and two-thirds at the sixth-leaf growth stage.
+All the plots were irrigated using a center pivot system.
+For the Decatur silt loam production system, profitability was maximized at 360 pounds of nitrogen per acre.
+For the Dothan sandy loam production system, profitability was maximized at 180 pounds of nitrogen per acre.
 The most profitable fertilizer rate was not necessarily the rate at which the yield was maximized.
-Be realistic about yield potential in a given field to determine fertilizer rates and maximize economic potential.
+Farmers must be realistic about yield potential in a given field to determine fertilizer rates and maximize their economic potential.

 Compare Nutrient Rates in Fertilizer Products

 When comparing prices of fertilizer prices, it is important to consider the concentration of nutrient within a product.
-For example, nitrogen fertilizers are often compared based on price per unit of N instead of price per ton of product.
+For example, nitrogen fertilizers are often compared based on price per unit of nitrogen instead of price per ton of product.
 While this may seem obvious for macronutrients such as nitrogen, price per unit of nutrient is often overlooked for less frequently applied nutrients, such as calcium and boron.
 The example in the table compares calcium concentration for various fertilizer products commonly applied for peanut production.
 Some alternative sources of calcium supply less calcium at a higher price.
 Unless there is documented research that the source of fertilizer impacts nutrient uptake or nutrient loss, select a product that is the most cost-effective per unit of nutrient.

 Compare Nutrient Rates in Fertilizer Products

-Product | % Ca | Product info | Product Rate lbs per acre | Ca Rate lbs per acre |
+| Product | % Ca | Product info | Product Rate lb per acre | Ca Rate lb per acre |

-Gypsum | 21% | CaSO4 | 1000 | 210 |
+| Gypsum | 21% | CaSO4 | 1,000 | 210 |

-Hi-Cal Lime | 34% | CaCO3 | 1000 | 340 |
+| Hi-Cal Lime | 34% | CaCO3 | 1,000 | 340 |

-Alternative Gypsum 1 | 12% | Humate - 21% | 1000 | 120 |
+| Alternative Gypsum 1 | 12% | Humate—21% | 1,000 | 120 |

-Alternative Gypsum 2 | 11% | Mg - 1%, B - 0.02%, Co - 0.0005%, Fe - 1% | 1000 | 110 |
+| Alternative Gypsum 2 | 11% | Mg—1%, B—0.02%, Co—0.0005%, and Fe—1% | 1,000 | 110 |

-Liquid Ca 1 | 12.5% | Humate - 1% liquid | 3 (gal/acre) | 4 |
+| Liquid Ca 1 | 12.5% | Humate—1% liquid | 3 (gallons per acre) | 4 |

 Make pH a Priority

 Maintaining soil pH is the first step to improving soil fertility for crop production.
 Most Alabama soils are naturally low in pH and must be limed to create soil conditions that boost production.
 When the pH of soil falls below a value of 6.0, the availability of most macronutrients needed for crop production (such as nitrogen and phosphorous) decreases.
 However, the availability of most plant micronutrients (such as zinc, manganese, and iron) increases at low pH.
 Maintaining pH according to soil testing lab recommendations will ensure that the availability of all plant nutrients is maximized so that any fertilizers applied to the soil do not go to waste.
-Maintenance of soil pH is money well-spent for producers because it improves crop quality and yield.
+Maintenance of soil pH is money well spent for producers because it improves crop quality and yield.

 Implement a Plant Tissue Sampling Program

-Diagnostic testing: If a nutrient deficiency is suspected, plant tissue should be sampled from the area of the field where deficiencies are suspected and an area where crop growth is adequate.
-Soil samples should also be collected from the “poor growth area” and the “adequate growth area” to accompany
+Diagnostic testing.
+If a nutrient deficiency is suspected, plant tissue should be sampled from the area of the field where deficiencies are suspected and an area where crop growth is adequate.
+Soil samples should also be collected from the poor growth area and the adequate growth area to accompany

 For a representative tissue sample, collect leaves from 25 to 30 randomly selected plants within the sampling locations.
 For young seedlings, collect whole plant samples (clip the plant approximately 1 inch above the soil level) for 25 to 30 plants.
 For larger plants, collect the most recent fully expanded or mature leaf for 25 to 30 plants.
 Place samples in a paper bag to send for analysis at your soil testing lab.